jamiewilbraham/azure-docs/articles/cognitive-services/LUIS/choose-natural-language-processing-service.md

 ---
-title: Use NLP Cognitive Services to enrich conversations
+title: Use NLP Cognitive Research Technologies to enrich conversations
-titleSuffix: Azure Cognitive Services
+titleSuffix: Azure Cognitive Research Technologies
-description: Cognitive Services provides two natural language processing services, Language Understanding and QnA Maker, each with a different purpose.
+description: Cognitive Research Technologies provides two natural language processing services, Language Understanding and QnA Maker, each with a different purpose.
 Understand when to use each service and how they compliment each other.
 author: diberry
 ms.author: diberry
 manager: nitinme